Tax Services Atlanta | IRS Resolution

 It’s crucial to focus on two key aspects, especially in the case of a serious delinquency (meaning the amount owed exceeds $250,000):

-2. Lien Determinations: In such cases, the IRS may directly assign the case to an IRS Revenue Officer rather than handling it through the Automated Collection System (ACS).
-This personalized approach ensures that the taxpayer’s situation is thoroughly evaluated.
+- Lien Determinations: In such cases, the IRS may directly assign the case to an IRS Revenue Officer rather than handling it through the Automated Collection System (ACS).
+This personalized approach ensures a thorough evaluation.

 The IRS will grant up to 180 days to pay liability in full.